-Essentials of Spanish for conversational situations, designed for students who wish to use Spanish for business, pleasure or travel.
-SPA 001, 002, 003 applicable to an AA Degree but transferable to a four-year institution only upon satisfactory performance of a proficiency examination.
+Essentials of Spanish for conversational situations designed for students who wish to use Spanish in business, pleasure or travel.
+SPA 001, 002, 003 are applicable to an AA Degree but transferable to a four-year institution only upon satisfactory performance on proficiency examination.